Offender Education Program

 State Websites: http://www.sbctc.ctc.edu/college/e_correctionaled.aspx

-Participation: 4,477 participants of Adult Basic Education and English as a Second Language were served by the Offender Education Program between July 1, 2010 and June 30, 2011.
-The system’s total headcount, where each student is only counted once regardless of participation in multiple programs or sites, was 10,191.
+Participation: 4,199 participants of Adult Basic Education and English as a Second Language were served by the Offender Education Program between July 1, 2012 and June 30, 2013.
+The system’s total participation, regardless of participation in multiple programs or sites, was 13,814.

 In addition, there are Academic Degree programs at three facilities leading to Associate of Arts degrees.
 These programs are paid for through grants from private donors.

 Program History: The State Board for Community and Technical Colleges subcontracts with community colleges to provide basic skills, vocational skills training, and Stress and Anger Management programs.
 DOC also provides pre-apprentice, carpentry, and cosmetology opportunities.

 Outcome Measures: DOC has two objectives for offender education in fiscal year 2014.